cloudmesh-community/sp19-516-124/azure.md

 After creation the virtual machine will be in a `running` status.
 You will want to decide if you want your virtual machine in a `running` status, else stop the VM so that you do not waste resources.

 ## Remote access the Virtual Machine
-To access my virtual machine, I used Putty client< https://www.putty.org/>.
+To remote access a virtual machine, you can use a client application like Putty: <https://www.putty.org/>.

-To use Putty and access the virtual machine, I have configured a DNS name in Azure.
+To use Putty and access the virtual machine, you can configure DNS name in Azure instead of using an IP.
 This is performed in the Virtual Machine configuration under `DNS name`:

 ![@label](images/dns.png)

 Click `Configure`.
-I chose a `static` IP setting so that so that I will not have to look up a dynamic IP:
+You can chose a `static` IP setting or a `dynamic` IP (This example uses a static IP setting):

 ![@label](images/static.png)

-Then click `save`.
+To apply the setting,  click `save`.

-Note: If you have not configured the `port` that connection will occur, then connection will not be successful.
+Note: If you have not configured the `port` that connection will use, then connection will not be successful.

 In your Virtual machine settings click `Connect` and review the connection settings.
-I have designed `port 22` to be the port that will remote connect to the virtual machine:
+This example shows the designated `port 22` to be the port that will remote connect to the virtual machine:

 ![@label](images/conncetandport.png)

-Next, I launched the Putty client and enter in my DNS name of the virtual machine to connect to the machine:
+Next, lauch the Putty client and enter the DNS name of the virtual machine to connect to the virtaul machine:

 ![@label](images/putty.png)

 The first time the environment is accessed Putty, Putty will prompt to cache your servers host key.
-I selected `Yes` when prompted:
+Selected `Yes` when prompted:

 ![@label](images/cacheputtykey.png)

-After the key is cached, next time you enter the Puttry client, you will be prompted to enter your server credentials as specified in the virtual machine setup.
+After the key is cached, it will be remember the next time you access the VM with the Putty client.
+After the VM is successfully accessed in Puty, you will be prompted to enter your server credentials as specified in the virtual machine setup.

 Once credentials are provided, you will be logged into your virtual machine: